 The end of the year is a time for celebration, reflection, and new beginnings.
 It can also be a critical time for nuts-and-bolts retirement account maintenance, including automated steps that can help you avoid the sting of penalties.

 No matter what stage of retirement planning you’re in, the final months of the year are a good time to check the beneficiaries and contact information on your retirement account and update them as needed.
 Does it really matter?
 Yes.
 There are some important deadlines in December, so it can be crucial that your custodian is able to reach you to resolve any problems quickly.

-Chief among those deadlines is the December 31 cutoff for distributions in the current tax year.
-When you hit 70½, your annual required minimum distribution (RMD) must be distributed from the account no later than December 31 (your very first RMD can generally be deferred until April 1 of the following year, if you prefer; this only applies to the first year).
-Importantly, unlike the April 15 tax filing deadline, December 31 is not a postmark deadline; the assets must be out of the account by the end of the year to avoid a potentially steep penalty.
+Chief among those deadlines is the cutoff for distributions in the current tax year which is the last business day of the year.
+This year, the last business day falls on Friday, December 30.
+When you hit 70½, your annual required minimum distribution (RMD) must be distributed from the account no later than December 30 (your very first RMD can generally be deferred until April 1 of the following year, if you prefer; this only applies to the first year).
+Importantly, unlike the April 18 tax filing deadline, December 30 is not a postmark deadline; the assets must be out of the account by the end of the year to avoid a potentially steep penalty.
 We’re talking about 50% of the RMD.